-In "Expiration", I mentioned how expiration works in HTTP.
+In "Expiration" on page 22, I mentioned how expiration works in HTTP.
 I also added a word of warning, saying that Varnish uses the Age header to determine how long it still has to cache an object.

 If you start setting your own Age headers, it will mess with the cache duration and that might become a problem.